rumca-js/RSS-Link-Database-2022/2022/09/2022-09-09/https.www.dailywire.comfeedsrss.xml_entries.md

-# Source Daily Wire, Source URL:https://www.dailywire.com/feeds/rss.xml
+# Source Daily Wire, Source URL:https://www.dailywire.com/feeds/rss.xml, Source language: en-US

 ## New North Korea Law Allows For Preemptive Nuclear Strikes, Country Will ‘Automatically And Immediately’ Fire Nuke If Kim Dies In Attack
  - [https://www.dailywire.com/news/new-north-korea-law-allows-for-preemptive-nuclear-strikes-country-will-automatically-and-immediately-fire-nuke-if-kim-dies-in-attack](https://www.dailywire.com/news/new-north-korea-law-allows-for-preemptive-nuclear-strikes-country-will-automatically-and-immediately-fire-nuke-if-kim-dies-in-attack)
  - RSS feed: https://www.dailywire.com/feeds/rss.xml
  - date published: 2022-09-09 21:28:53+00:00
- - tags: None

 A new law passed by North Korean dictator Kim Jong Un’s puppet parliament will allow for the leader to fire a preemptive nuclear attack if the country believes such an action would protect it from a threat.
 North Korea’s new law also ensures that the country will “automatically and immediately” retaliate with nuclear weapons if ...